Americana (1981 film): Reception and release

 The moment of truth for the film came when it opened in New York City on October 21, 1983.
 Carradine had discussed Americana with film critic Kirk Honeycutt.
 Upon hearing of Carradine's death in 2009, Honeycutt recalled the discussion, remembering that he was "most impressed."
 He explained, "I got an assignment from The New York Times to do a profile on Carradine the filmmaker".
 Honeycutt's profile was planned to coincide with the film's opening at the Embassy 72d Street theater and the East Side Cinema, in New York City.
 Carradine commented that when he arrived at the premiere to promote the film, he noticed that the poster and advertisement that he had made for the occasion had been replaced with "inferior ones".
 He also said that the film received standing ovations at both venues.

 However, negative reviews, like the one from New York Times film critic, Janet Maslin, killed the publication of Honeycutt's piece.
 Maslin said of the final scene of the film, "Anything this moment reveals about Vietnam and about America, not to mention about dogs and merry-go-rounds, has been said better elsewhere."
 Critic Richard Freeman found Barbara Hershey's character "moronic", and referred to the film as "twaddle."
 Freeman said it was "fraught with symbolism.
 Or maybe it is just fraught".
 He further said of the film, "Actually, it's about David Carradine, of whom the less said the better".
 The Kokomo Tribune called the story "pointless".
 When Carradine read the reviews, he went back to the hotel bathroom and threw up. "'It wasn't just that the critics didn't like the picture; they were angry at me for making it,' Carradine said.
 'I'll never figure that out.'"

 "The symbolism of a man wanting to build something joyful after being part of the carnage and destruction of war," surmised film critic, Charles Champlin.
+Americana has been considered as belonging to the vetsploitation subgenre, but in an opposite way to First Blood.